CharmaneNaciongayo/Lifestyle-Tracker/README.md

 # Lifestyle-Tracker
-A text-based lifestyle tracker to manage your calorie intake.
+A text-based lifestyle tracker to manage your health through diet and physical activity.
 Built with Java.

 # Accepted Input
 The system accepts five (5) commands (not case-sensitive), described below.